Moduli interpretation of Eisenstein series: Generating all modular forms in weights , and a model for

 \section{Generating all modular forms in weights $\geq 2$, and a model for $X(\myl)$}

-We are now ready to use Propositions \ref{proposition4.8} and~\ref{proposition4.11} to show that the ring of modular forms over~$\C$ generated by the Eisenstein series of weight~$1$ contains all modular forms in weights $2$ and above.
-This is Theorem~\ref{theorem5.1} below.
-We then apply the result to obtain a convenient method to find explicit models for the modular curve $X(\myl)$, in Theorem~\ref{theorem5.5} below.
+The main result of this section, Theorem~\ref{theorem5.1} below, is that the ring $\ringRl$ contains all modular forms on $\Gammal$ in weights $2$ and above.
+Propositions \ref{proposition4.8} and~\ref{proposition4.11} play a key role in the proof.
+The result yields a general method to find explicit models for the modular curve $X(\myl)$, in Theorem~\ref{theorem5.5} below.

-We prove Theorem~\ref{theorem5.1} via relating the result to the nonvanishing of a special value of an $L$-function, which is also the strategy of~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight}.
-Our proof brings in the $L$-function via a Rankin-Selberg integral, in contrast to the calculations in the articles by Borisov and Gunnells, which use $q$-expansions whose coefficients are modular symbols.
+We prove Theorem~\ref{theorem5.1} via the nonvanishing of a special value of an $L$-function, which is also the strategy of~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight}.
+Our proof brings in the $L$-function via a Rankin-Selberg integral, in contrast to the approach of Borisov and Gunnells, which involves $q$-expansions whose coefficients are modular symbols.
 It is worth noting that one can give a much simpler proof of the (rather weaker) fact that $\ringRl$ contains all modular forms in sufficiently high weights.
-To see this, note that the ring of all modular forms is the graded integral closure of $\ringRl$ in its own field of fractions, by Definition~\ref{definition3.2} and Remark~\ref{remark3.3}.
+To see this, note first that the ring of all modular forms is the graded integral closure of $\ringRl$ in their common field of fractions $\fieldbigKl$.
+(This is a pleasant exercise; part of the proof involves observing that $\fieldbigKl$ contains $\acoeff$, $\bcoeff$, and all the $\xP$s and $\yP$s, which, by Proposition~6.1 of \cite{Shimura}, suffice to generate the function field of $X(\myl)$ via weight~$0$ meromorphic ratios of elements of $\ringRl$.)
 Hence $X(\myl) = \mathbf{Proj}~\ringRl$; since $X(\myl)$ is nonsingular, it is then a standard fact that the graded components of the two rings ($\ringRl$ and the ring of modular forms) agree in sufficiently high weights --- see for example~\cite{Hartshorne}, Section II.5.19 and Exercises II.5.9, II.5.14.
 Precise but large bounds for the meaning of ``sufficiently high'' for arbitrary curves are given in~\cite{GrusonLazarsfeldPeskine}, but they of course grow with the genus of the curve, which for $X(\myl)$ is $O(\myl^3)$.
 The interest of our results, as well as those of Borisov-Gunnells, is that they give a fixed value for ``sufficiently high'': $2$ in our result for $\Gammal$, and $3$ for their result for $\Gamma_1(\myl)$ (where they obtain all cusp forms modulo Eisenstein series, but potentially miss some Eisenstein series).